Some posts contain compensated links. Please read this disclaimer for more info.

 Bi Village, Fazana

 On the western coastline of the popular Istria region of Croatia, you will find the equally popular area of Fazana.
 Bi Village is a glamping slice of heaven, with huge tents offering comfort and sophistication.
-This is a great spot for families, again, as you can enjoy the fun of camping, while cutting out the hard work and negative side of it.
+This is a great spot for families, again, as you can enjoy the fun of camping while cutting out the hard work and the negative side of it.

 There are restaurants, as well as a playground, shops, and a large swimming pool.
-There is an entertainment team on site, too, which keeps the kids happy during the early evening, as well as during the day.
+There is an entertainment team on-site, too, which keeps the kids happy during the early evening, as well as during the day.

-Accommodation here is like a holiday cottage, and rooms are equipped with large beds, including mosquito nets, decorated in wooden, simplistic style.
+Accommodation here is like a holiday cottage, and rooms are equipped with large beds, including mosquito nets, decorated in a wooden, simplistic style.
 Your surroundings are entirely natural, set in the countryside and lush, green vegetation.
 It really doesn’t get more al fresco than this without actually sleeping on the ground outdoors!